-Applicants without a Grade I in CXC/CSEC are required to sit the English Language Proficiency Test (ELPT) and results are used to assess whether persons applying to pursue UWI undergraduate degree programmes possess a satisfactory level of writing and reading proficiency in English for university academic writing purposes.
-The results of applicants who pass the ELPT test will remain valid for a period of five (5) years.
-The results will NOT be issued until the UWI Mona Admissions process is complete.
+The English Language Proficiency Test is used to assess whether Applicants to undergraduate degree programmes at The UWI Mona campus possess a satisfactory level of writing and reading proficiency in English for university academic purposes.
+Test results will be taken into consideration by individual faculties before offers of entry are made.
+Applicants who select a Mona Faculty as a second choice faculty only are also required to sit this test.
+The results of applicants who pass the test will remain valid for a period of five years.